jordan-carson/data-engineering-nyc/README.md

 __Author__ - Jordan Carson\
 __Date__   - Thursday October 14th, 2021

-This assignment is broken up into two stages, with each stage comprised of its own workbook.
+This assignment is broken up into two stages, with each stage containing its own workbook.
+Part1 will consist of Downloading data via the NYC OpenData API, while the second stage consists of exploratory the data source.
 The link to the notebooks can be found below:

 - Data Download
 - Exploratory Data Analysis